My Unofficial Costco Organic Foods List

 Soup (Amy’s Lentil & Pacific Red Pepper)

-Strawberry Spread (Kirkland) It has 8 grams of organic sugar (two teaspoons) per serving.
+Strawberry Spread (Kirkland) It has 8 grams of organc sugar (two teaspoons) per serving.

 Spaghetti & Macaroni (Garogalo Organic whole wheat)